 At present, the research has the following objectives;

-- To design and implement a music-based intervention with this group – measuring qualitative and quantitative change in empathy, and ongoing socially-situated change in socio-emotional and behavioural outcomes;
+- To design and implement a music-based intervention with children with developmental difficulties – measuring qualitative and quantitative change in socio-emotional/behavioural outcomes and individual wellbeing;

-- To add to and develop theory regarding the nature of empathic difficulties across this heterogenous group and b) musical emotional development.
+- To add to and develop theory regarding a) the nature of developmental difficulties across this heterogenous group and b) musical emotional development.